sandeepsingh2406/Code-Search-Engine/README.md

 Project Members are: Abhijay Patne , Kruti Sharma, Sandeep Singh

 -------------------------------------------------------------------------------------------------------
-**Highlights, features of the application:**
+**Highlights and features of the application:**

-1. Search by languages or tags
+1. Search by different type of indexes: languages or tags
 2. Web service is hosted on Google Cloud (http://104.197.155.244:8080/)
-3.
+3. Many different parameters for search available under the languages index

 -------------------------------------------------------------------------------------------------------